Bowsland Green Primary School

 Curriculum coverage:

-On Team BG, every pupil receives at least an hour of maths a day to make sure that all areas of the National Curriculum are covered.
-We split our maths lessons into two parts so that AfL can best inform the direction of the lesson when our pupils return from break.
+On Team BG, every pupil receives at least an hour and 10 minutes of maths a day to make sure that all areas of the National Curriculum are covered.
 As a school, we follow the White Rose overview.
 Here, calculation work takes priority as these are the skills that underpin all areas of mathematics.
 These overviews are easily accessible via the link below:

 https://whiterosemaths.com/resources/primary-resources/primary-sols/